 - non-degree status (regardless of how many hours earned)—2.00

-Q: If I get dismissed from the College of Liberal Arts & Sciences, how soon can I return?
+Q: If I get dismissed from the College of Liberal Arts and Sciences, how soon can I return?

-A: If you've been dismissed from the College of Liberal Arts & Sciences for the first time, you're eligible to return after one year.
-For example, a student dismissed at the close of the spring 2015 semester may be reinstated for the fall 2016 semester.
-A student dismissed after the fall 2014 semester may be reinstated for the spring 2016 semester.
+A: If you've been dismissed from the College of Liberal Arts and Sciences for the first time, you're eligible to return after one year.
+For example, a student dismissed at the close of the fall 2021 semester may be reinstated for the spring 2023 semester.
 No reinstatements are considered for summer or winter sessions.

 Students dismissed for a second time from the College may or may not be eligible for a second reinstatement at some future time.
-Students wishing to discuss the possibility of a second reinstatement must schedule an appointment with the CLAS Academic Programs & Student Development office.
+Students wishing to discuss the possibility of a second reinstatement must schedule an appointment with CLAS Undergraduate Programs.

-Q: Can I enroll in a different UI college after dismissal from the College of Liberal Arts & Sciences?
+Q: Can I enroll in a different UI college after dismissal from the College of Liberal Arts and Sciences?

 A: You'd have to discuss this possibility with staff of the college to which you seek admission.
 Generally, though, academic dismissal from one college in the University makes you ineligible to enroll in another college for at least one year.